F5Networks/f5-appsvcs-extension/docs/declarations/application-security.rst

 In this example, we show how you can configure Security Log Profile NAT settings in an AS3 declaration.
 These settings determine how the system logs firewall NAT events.

-While the Security Log Profile has long been supported, AS3 3.43 introduced three new properties related to LSN legacy mode:
+While the Security Log Profile with NAT settings has long been supported, AS3 3.43 introduced three new properties for the NAT object, related to LSN legacy mode:

 - **lsnLegacyMode**: specifies whether translation events and other NAT events are logged in existing CGNAT/LSN formats (for backward compatibility with LSN events).
 The following options are applicable only if lsnLegacyMode is enabled (**true**).
   - **logStartOutboundSessionDestination**: includes the destination address and port with the log entry for the *start* of the translation event for a NAT client.